 Lay a tarpaulin or use a bucket

 If desired, you can lay some tarpaulin out on the ground below your ladder.
-This will help you to collect the debris more easily and stop it from spreading around the garden below.
+This will allow you to collect the debris more easily and prevent it from spreading throughout the garden below.
 Alternatively, hook a bucket onto the top of your ladder and use that to collect the debris.

 Remove debris from the roof

 Once you’re up the ladder, take a rake or brush and try to get as many leaves and debris off the roof as possible.
-This will prevent the debris from getting into your guttering in the following days and weeks.
+This will prevent debris from entering your gutters in the coming days and weeks.

 Remove debris from the gutter

-Once you’ve cleared debris off the roof, its time to clean the debris out of the guttering.
-Either use your hands (which are protected with gloves), or a small trowel to collect the debris from the guttering and place it either in the bucket or drop it onto the tarpaulin below.
+Once you’ve cleared the debris from the roof, it’s time to clean the gutters.
+Either use your hands (which are protected with gloves) or a small trowel to collect the debris from the guttering and place it either in the bucket or drop it onto the tarpaulin below.

 Clean downpipes